Session Replay

 • Copy and share the replay's URL

-The user’s cursor movement will be shown as a red line, and masked HTML elements will show a series of asterisks.
-Session Replay will show the timestamp of the session as it occurred.
+The user’s cursor movement displays as a red line, and masked HTML elements appear as a series of asterisks.
+Session Replay shows the timestamp of the session as it occurred.

 Availability in Amplitude charts